-- Operations and closure activities were successful at preventing acidic drainage within the covered tailings during the period of pit filling. - Consideration of possible reject water from the reverse osmosis placed in the TSF during operations or in post-closure were specifically excluded from the current estimate based on insufficient information. - Limited acidic seepage was assumed to occur from the covered tailings in the long-term from a 10 cm active layer within covered, but unsaturated tailings. - The engineered tailings cover was assumed to be 90% efficient at limiting load release from the active tailings volume. - High estimated lead loads from acidic leaching within the TSF in the long-term postclosure scenario were assumed to be solubility limited (see also Section 5.4) by precipitation of anglesite (PbSO4). - Aside from lead, no further equilibration/reductions were included in current estimates as may occur due to changing geochemical conditions along the flow-path down-stream of TSF seepage.
+- Operations and closure activities were successful at preventing acidic drainage within the covered tailings during the period of pit filling. - Consideration of possible reject water from the reverse osmosis placed in the TSF during operations or in post-closure were specifically excluded from the current estimate based on insufficient information. - Limited acidic loads were assumed to develop within the covered and lined tailings in the long-term from an average 2.5 cm thick active layer (thicker in the core and thinner at the periphery) within covered and lined, but unsaturated tailings.
+This load reported to the limited seepage defined for the liner and the balance of load was assumed to be directed to the open pit.

+- The engineered tailings cover was assumed to be 90% efficient at limiting load release from the active tailings volume. - High estimated lead loads from acidic leaching within the TSF in the long-term postclosure scenario were assumed to be solubility limited (see also Section 5.4) by precipitation of anglesite (PbSO4). - Aside from lead, no further equilibration/reductions were included in current estimates as may occur due to changing geochemical conditions along the flow-path down-stream of TSF seepage.